Kong/lua-resty-worker-events/README.markdown

   through the logs
 - change: updated `shm_retries` default to 999
 - change: changed timer loop to a sleep-loop (performance)
+- fix: when re-configuring make sure callbacks table is initialized

 ### 1.0.0, 18-July-2019